 Is there another way?
 Well, some people are pinning their hopes on God’s love.
 God is a God of love, they say.
 He will not let anyone perish; and he will not punish anyone.
 He’ll forgive everyone whatever they have done wrong, because after all, he’s a God of love, isn’t it?
 And we hear this view regularly on TV and on the radio and in conversations.
 And we hear it regularly at funerals: someone has died and all their life they did whatever they wanted and they showed no interest in Christianity and they never thought to give thanks to the Lord for his good gifts to them.
 And yet at the funeral, people speak as if it’s obvious that this person who did not ever worship the Lord is now in heaven with the Lord.
 And you see, everyone thinks that God will accept this person because God is a God of love and he accepts us as we are and he overlooks all our faults.
 Have you heard people saying these things?

 And yet what do we learn from this passage?
 It’s very surprising, but look at verse 21 where it says the Lord Jesus looked at this man who had come to him and the Lord Jesus loved him.
 The Lord Jesus loved this man.
-There was something about him which appealed to the Lord and made the Lord love him.
 And yet, at the end of their conversation, the Lord Jesus let the man walk away.
 The Lord loved him, but the man remained outside of Christ’s kingdom.
 And so, this is a warning to all those who say that because God is a God of love he will not condemn anyone.
 Even though the Lord loved this man, he let him walk away.